* Dollar index hovering above 3-week lows, focus on U.S. jobs

 * Forecasts centre on 210,000 nonfarm payrolls in April

-SYDNEY/SINGAPORE, May 2 (Reuters) - The dollar hovered above a three-week low against a basket of major currencies on Friday, as investors stayed on the sidelines ahead of a closely watched U.S. jobs report and appeared unmoved by clashes between Ukrainian forces and pro-Russian separatists.
+SYDNEY, May 2 (Reuters) - The dollar struggled to make any headway early on Friday, still languishing near a three-week trough against a basket of major currencies as investors stayed on the sidelines ahead of a closely watched U.S. employment report.

-The dollar index held steady at 79.543, having fallen to 79.414 on Thursday, its lowest since April 11.
+The dollar index stood at 79.516, having fallen as far as 79.414, a low not seen since April 11.
 Investors had sold the greenback after data on Wednesday showed the U.S. economy stalled in the first quarter.